ory/docs/docs/ecosystem/configuring.md

 :::info

-Please note that Ory Oathkeeper uses an old configuration library and does not yet respect everything explained in this document.
+Please note that Ory Oathkeeper uses an old configuration library and doesn't yet respect everything explained in this document.

 :::